How to Compress PDF Files in Java

 import java.nio.file.Paths;

-public class App{
+public class App {

-// method to compress PDF
+// Main method to compress PDF

-string src = "C:\\Image based PDF.pdf";
+String src = "C:\\Image based PDF.pdf";

 PdfDocument pdf = PdfDocument.fromFile(Paths.get(src));